 Why is Counselling Supervision Needed?

-Supervision exists for two reasons:
+Supervision exists for three reasons:

 1. to protect clients,